CodeWithSahil-alt/Alien-Invasion/README.md

 ## 🔜 Upcoming Features

 - Scoring system & levels
-- Start/restart game functionality
 - Sound effects and animations
+- More power-ups and alien types

 ---